Expanding Small-Scale Datasets with Guided Imagination: Experiments

+We next empirically analyze GIF.
+Due to the page limit, we provide more analyses of GIF (\eg mixup, CLIP, image retrieval, and long-tailed data) in Appendix~\ref{apx_preliminary} and Appendix~\ref{apx_experiment}.

+\textbf{Effectiveness of zero-shot CLIP in GIF.} We start with analyzing the role of zero-shot CLIP in GIF.
+We empirically find (cf. Appendix~\ref{discussion_zeroshot_clip}) that GIF with fine-tuned CLIP performs only comparably to that with zero-shot CLIP on medical datasets.
+This reflects that zero-shot CLIP is enough to provide sound guidance without the need for fine-tuning.
+Additionally, a random-initialized ResNet50 performs far inferior to zero-shot CLIP in dataset expansion, further highlighting the significant role of zero-shot CLIP in GIF.
+Please refer to Appendix~\ref{discussion_zeroshot_clip} for more detailed analyses.

+\textbf{Effectiveness of guidance in GIF.} Table~\ref{exp_main} shows that our guided expansion obtains consistent performance gains compared to unguided expansion with SD, DALL-E2 or MAE, respectively.
+For instance, GIF-SD obtains 13.5\% higher model accuracy on natural image datasets than unguided expansion with SD.
+This verifies the effectiveness of our criteria in optimizing the informativeness and diversity of the created samples.
+More ablation analyses of each criterion are given in Appendix~\ref{appendx_ablation}.

-\textbf{Pixel-wise vs. channel-wise noise.} \nameofmethod{}-MAE injects perturbation along the channel dimension instead of spatial dimension.
-Note that the generated image based on pixel-level noise variation is analogous to adding pixel-level noise to the original images.
-This may harm the integrity and smoothness of image content, leading the generated images to be noisy (cf.~Figure~\ref{Visualization_mae_appendix}(d)).
-In contrast, \nameofmethod{} decouples latent features into two dimensions (\ie token and channel), and particularly conducts channel-level perturbation.
+\textbf{Pixel-wise vs. channel-wise noise.} GIF-SD and GIF-MAE inject perturbation along the channel dimension instead of the spatial dimension.
+This is attributed to our empirical analysis in Appendix~\ref{app_pixel}.
+We empirically find that the generated image based on pixel-level noise variation is analogous to adding pixel-level noise to the original images.
+This may harm the integrity and smoothness of image content, leading the generated images to be noisy (cf.~Figure~\ref{Visualization_mae_appendix}(d) of Appendix~\ref{app_pixel}).
+Therefore, we decouple latent features into two dimensions (\ie token and channel) and particularly conduct channel-level perturbation.
 As shown in Figure~\ref{Visualization_mae_appendix}(e), optimizing channel-level noise variation can generate more informative data, leading to more effective expansion (cf.~Figure~\ref{fig_mae_noise}).

+\textbf{Visualization.} The samples we created are visualized in Figures~\ref{fig_visualization_caltech} and~\ref{fig_medical_visualization}.
+While GridMask obscures some image pixels and RandAugment randomly alters images with pre-set transformations, both fail to generate new image content (cf. Figure~\ref{fig_visualization_caltech}).
+More critically, as shown in Figure~\ref{fig_medical_visualization}, RandAugment may crop the lesion location of medical images, leading to less informative and even noisy samples.
+In contrast, our method can not only generate \emph{samples with novel content} (\eg varied postures and backgrounds of water lilies) but also \emph{maintains their class semantics}, and thus is a more effective way to expand small-scale datasets than traditional augmentations, as evidenced by Table~\ref{exp_main}.